South Stream

 The project was found in non-compliance with the European Union's Third Energy Package legislation, which stipulates the separation of companies' generation and sale operations from their transmission networks.
-The Russian Government cancelled the project in 2014, seven years after the project was started.
+The Russian Government cancelled the project on 1 December 2014, seven years after the project was started.

-It was seen as rival to the Nabucco pipeline project, which was abandoned in favor of the Trans Adriatic Pipeline.
-Unlike South Stream, TAP is fully compliant with EU legislation by way of having obtained EU Third Party Access Exemption.
+It was seen as rival to the Nabucco pipeline project, which was abandoned in favor of the Trans Adriatic Pipeline (TAP).
+Unlike South Stream, the TAP is fully compliant with EU legislation by way of having obtained EU Third Party Access Exemption.

 Construction of the Russian onshore facilities for the South Stream pipeline started in December 2012.
 The project was cancelled by Russia in December 2014 following obstacles from the European Union, the 2014 Russian annexation of Crimea, and the resulting imposition of European sanctions on Russia.
-The project has been replaced by other proposed ones Tesla pipeline and Turkish Stream.
+The project was replaced by other proposed projects; the 'Tesla pipeline' and Turkish Stream.
 The latter, renamed as TurkStream, was approved and later completed, sending gas supplies to Bulgaria on 1 January 2020.